Effectiveness and Innovation

 Leadership Assessment and Certification

 The School Leadership Series, aligned to the most current ISLLC Standards, was developed to provide a thorough, fair and carefully validated assessment for states to use as part of the licensure process for principals, superintendents and school leaders.
-The School Leadership Series is composed of the School Leaders Licensure Assessment (SLLA), the School Superintendent Assessment (SSA) and the Kentucky Specialty Test of Instructional and Administrative Practices.
+The School Leadership Series is composed of the School Leaders Licensure Assessment (SLLA), the School Superintendent Assessment (SSA), the Kentucky Specialty Test of Instructional and Administrative Practices, and the Instructional Facilitator Test.

 The Teacher Leadership Exploratory Consortium, a national group funded by ETS, created model standards to stimulate dialogue among teaching professionals about what constitutes the knowledge, skills and competencies that teachers need to assume teacher leadership roles in their schools, districts and the profession.
 The Consortium was formed more than two years ago to explore opportunities to provide meaningful positions for teacher leaders in the nation’s schools.
 It focuses on teachers who seek leadership roles, but who do not want to leave the classroom.